 4. Test your tech in advance

-There’s nothing worse than having technical difficulties during an important call.
-That’s why it is important to get familiar with the tech process beforehand, as one of the best practices for Zoom interviews.
+There’s nothing worse than having technical difficulties or glitches during an important call.
+That’s why it is crucial to get familiar with the tech process beforehand, as one of the best practices for Zoom interviews.

-When setting up your account, upload a professional-looking headshot and add your full name to your profile.
-Both will appear when you join the call for your interview and you want to lead with a good impression.
+When setting up your Zoom account, upload a professional-looking headshot and add your full name to your profile.
+Both will appear when you join the call for your interview, and you want to lead with a good impression.

 Once you have downloaded the Zoom app, take a moment to start your own private meeting to get familiar with the interface and features.

-This is also a great opportunity to practice speaking to the camera.
+It's also a great opportunity to practice speaking to the camera.
 Remember, you will want to look into the camera lens while talking, and not the screen.
 That way, you'll make eye contact with the interviewers.

 This is one of the tips for interviewing on Zoom or in person.
 Turn off notifications and put your phone on do not disturb/silent mode.
 You don't want an interruption while you're discussing the job.

-If you are using a phone, prop your phone up so that you are clearly seen.
+If you are using a phone, prop your phone up at eye level so that you are clearly seen.
 Use a phone stand if you have one.

 You may consider using a virtual background if you want to conceal areas of the room you’re in.
 If you choose to do so, make sure that you are using a professional background and have tested it out beforehand.

 At this point, you’ve done everything to prepare for the interview.
 Now, it’s time to put your best foot forward using the tips for Zoom interview success.

-While on the call, you’ll want to be aware of your presentation and how you are engaging with your interviewer.
+While on the call, you’ll want to be aware of how you are engaging with your interviewer.
 Here are some tips to help you.

 Don’t forget that you are still on camera and can be seen.
 Be mindful of your facial expressions and make sure your body language shows that you’re alert, engaged, and professional.

 Confidence, or lack thereof, can be spotted a mile away.
-Show confidence by being sure of your answers, sitting straight, and looking directly into the camera.
+Show confidence by being sure of your answers, sitting straight with good posture, and looking directly into the camera.